Meet the SOIL Team

 Charlie Love

-Project Director
+Project Manager

 After earning a B.S. in Geology and a teaching certificate from Fort Lewis College in Durango, CO, Charlie spent over 20 years teaching science to students of all ages—from kindergarteners to adults—across multiple states.
 In 2022, he achieved his dream job, launching the SOIL Outdoor Learning Lab with the support of his students, family, Durango School District 9R, the City of Durango, and many community members, businesses, and organizations.